tgve/app/README.md

 In step (2) the template includes point data with geography defined in the columns.
 TGVE is able to parse the CSV file and pull out the points from the file using [`csv2geojson`](https://github.com/mapbox/csv2geojson) package by Mapbox.
 You can also define your own Mapbox API key as does this template repo in your github secrets section.

 ## Run locally (dev)
 This is a [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and you can run it locally.
-You would need NodeJS and either yarn or npm [setup](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-If you have those setup on your system then:
+You would need NodeJS and either yarn or npm [installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Then:
-1. Cloning this repository
+1. Clone this repository
-2. Running `yarn`
+2. Run `yarn`
-3. and `yarn start`
+3. Run `yarn start`

 Then visit `http://localhost:3000` to see the running application.